AriFordsham/GHCWiki/newcomers.md

 - Learn about our [git working conventions](working-conventions/git) and [git submodules](working-conventions/git/submodules).

-- I (Richard E) use emacs to edit the code, and I have a hotkey dedicated to searching the ghc codebase, and another one dedicated to compiling ghc.
-This makes work on ghc much more interactive.
-See [the Emacs page](emacs) for more info.

 ## Less practical advice

 - Don't get scared.
 GHC is a big codebase, but it makes sense when you stare at it long enough!